FotonTech/join/README.md

 ## Fullstack Position(Remote or... remote :) )

 Every Foton developer is a Fullstack Developer.
-So you should be comfortable on both sides
+So you should be comfortable on both sides, if you're not, we will train you.

 ### Challenge

 You can start the Challenge right now!
-Just build a ReactNative Create/List/Detail project.
+Just clone the `Challenge` repo and build a ReactNative Auth/Create/List/Detail project.

+### Auth
+On the Auth screen the user should be able to Login/Register

 #### Create
 On the Create screen the user should be able to create a product to be listed on the List screen.